anyone-can-cook/educ152/syllabus/educ152_syllabus_draft.md

 - [R for Data Science](https://r4ds.had.co.nz/) by Garrett Grolemund and Hadley Wickham [**FREE!**]

-Links to other required and optional reading will be on the course website
+Links to other required and optional reading will be on the course website [link]

 **Required software**